athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 3/Weak Hell Hound (PFS 3-07).md

     desc: "`pf2:1` Jaws +11 (magical, unholy)\n__Damage__  1d8 + 2 piercing 1d6 spirit 1d6 fire"

   - name: "Breath Weapon"
-    desc: "`pf2:1` (divine,fire) The hell hound breathes flames that deal 3d6 fire damage to all creatures in a 15-foot cone (DC 17 Reflex check save).\n\nThe hell hound can't use Breath Weapon again for 1d4 rounds.
+    desc: "`pf2:1` (divine,fire) The hell hound breathes flames that deal 3d6 fire damage to all creatures in a @Template[cone|distance:15] (DC 17 Reflex check save).\n\nThe hell hound can't use Breath Weapon again for 1d4 rounds.
 If the hell hound would take fire damage or be targeted by a fire effect, its Breath Weapon recharges."

 ```